 And along the lines of peace and tranquility, the mirror has one added bonus: it’s positioned exactly were we can see uninvited visitors reflected in it as they open up the gate—giving us just enough time to hide

-Subscribe to Birdz of a Feather here to get tutorials on other DIY projects, in and around the home.
-You can also follow us on:
+Subscribe to Birdz of a Feather to get tutorials on other DIY projects, in and around the home!
+You can also follow us on social media (copy & paste in browser):

 - Mirror (Thrift store)